ZinggJM/GxEPD_HD/README.md

 ## for HD e-paper displays from Dalian Good Display on DESTM32-T evaluation kit
 - http://www.good-display.com/products_detail/productId=370.html
+## for HD e-paper displays from Waveshare with matching IT8951 Driver HAT

 ### The E-Paper display classes are subclasses of Adafruit_GFX, to have graphics and text rendering.
 - a graphics buffer is used to have fast rendering through Adafruit_GFX.